itals53fs/Pesquisa-Operacional/README.md

 ## Extensions VS Code
 Java Extension Pack

-## Começando
+## Getting Started

-Bem-vindo ao mundo do VS Code Java.
-Aqui está uma diretriz para ajudá-lo a começar a escrever código Java no Visual Studio Code.
+Welcome to the VS Code Java world.
+Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Estrutura da Pasta
+## Folder Structure

-O espaço de trabalho contém duas pastas por padrão, onde:
+The workspace contains two folders by default, where:

-- `src`: a pasta para manter as fontes
+- `src`: the folder to maintain sources
-- `lib`: a pasta para manter as dependências
+- `lib`: the folder to maintain dependencies

-## Gerenciamento de Dependências
+## Dependency Management

-A visão `JAVA DEPENDENCIES` permite que você gerencie suas dependências.
-Mais detalhes podem ser encontrados [aqui] (https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).
+The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
+More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).